Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Taxonomies and Sharing Standards

 \section{Taxonomies and Sharing Standards}

-This section provides an overview of taxonomies and sharing standards that are used or potentially can be used in cyber threat intelligence representation.
-We categorize them as enumerations, scoring systems, and sharing standards.
+This section provides an overview of taxonomies and sharing standards that are used or potentially could be used for cyber threat intelligence representation purposes.
+We further categorize them into enumerations, scoring systems, and sharing standards.